ambitioninc/django-entity-emailer/README.rst

 ``text_template`` are both provided, or if ``html_template_path`` and ``html_template`` are both provided, a ``ValidationError`` will be raised.

+If a ``context_loader`` value is provided, this function will be passed the context of the email and is responsible for returning the context passed to the email template.
+This provides the user further flexibility in fetching information related to the serialized context before it is rendered.

 The email sending task will take care of rendering the template, and creating a text or text/html message based on the rendered template.